Wissaladd/Wissaladd/README.md

 A Self Taught Developer and Robotics enthusiast
 -------------------------------------
-## About me :woman_technologist: :
+## Story time :woman_technologist: :

  -I graduated college 2 years ago with a bachelor's degree in Mechatronics engineering :woman_student:, at that time I had some coding courses since it was a necessity
                                                 in my degree but I wasn't a fan of the way of teaching us coding.

- -Due to the pandemic, it wasn't easy for me to find a job so I decided to discover some new skills.
+ -Due to pandemic, it wasn't easy for me to find a job so I decided to discover some new skills.

- -I started my journey helping my friend who worked as a freelancer by designing at AdobeXd and working with WordPress to create websites.
+ -I started my journey helping my freelancer friend by designing at AdobeXd and using WordPress to create websites.

- -My first step was the Freecodecamp course and here I am :v:.

  -I still, play with my electronic boards :woman_shrugging: because I'm pretty fascinated by smart devices and how they work.

- Disclaimer:rocket: :my Github will definitely be a mix of a bunch of crazy things don't get lost.

   #### 💻CORE :
 <p align="left">